daizao/BVST/README.md

 ## **BVST**
-	BVST(Batch Virtual Screening Tool) is a tool for batch automatic docking and sorting of proteins and drug molecules.
+	BVST(Batch Virtual Screening Tool)  is a Perl-based pipline developed for high-throughput molecular docking and ranking of protein–molecule interactions.
 ### Please pay attention to the following issues before calculation
 	1.Please make sure that the ligand file name is not too long.
-	2.Prepare yourself's protein pdbqt and Grid box file (if you want make a Grid box,the pdbqt must be provided.
-		So we do not make a batch script to produce pdbqt files).
-	3.Please pay attention to the placement rules of folders.
+	2.Prepare yourself's protein pdbqt and Grid box file 3.Please pay attention to the placement rules of folders.
 	4.Please put all the lig files (mol2 or sdf formula) in the same doc, and named lig_file.
 	5.Before you run this program, you should copy your data in a safe path.
 	6.Make sure Open Babel,R,Perl is installed.
 	7.The Linux version of Vina is compiled in the Centos 7 system.
 If you encounter an error in Vina on Linux, please recompile.